pahaz/cryptoassets/docs/source/gettingstarted.rst

 This tutorial introduces *cryptoassets.core*: what it does for you and how to set up a trivial Bitcoin wallet command line application on the top of it.

 `cryptoassets.core <https://bitbucket.org/miohtama/cryptoassets>`_ is a Python framework providing safe, scalable and future-proof cryptocurrency and cryptoassets accounting for your Python application.
-You can use it to easily accept cryptocurrency payments, build cryptoasset services and exchanges.
+You can use it to accept cryptocurrency payments, build cryptoasset services and exchanges.

 * `See PyPi download page <https://pypi.python.org/pypi/cryptoassets.core>`_